 - Only one adult member at a time is allowed into the clubhouse.
 Non-members are not allowed into the clubhouse.

 - Face coverings must be worn when in the clubhouse unless there is a medical reason for not wearing a face covering.
 This is to reduce risk of droplet and fomite transmission.

-- Clubhouse door must always be kept open during organised events to improve ventilation.
+- Door must always be kept open when anyone is in the Clubhouse to improve ventilation.